Moral Susceptibility and Robustness under Persona Role-Play in Large Language Models: Moral Robustness and Susceptibility Benchmark

 The Moral Foundations Questionnaire \citep{moralfoundations2017questionnaires} is a widely used instrument in moral psychology \citep{graham2009liberals,haidt2007when,moralfoundations2017questionnaires} and comprises 30 questions split into two sections.
 The first includes 15 relevance judgments, which assess how relevant certain considerations are when deciding what is right or wrong, and the second includes 15 agreement statements, which measure the level of agreement with specific moral propositions \citep{graham2011mfq,moralfoundations2017questionnaires}.
 In both sections, respondents answer each item using an integer scale from 0 to 5, representing in the first section the perceived relevance of the consideration and in the second the degree of agreement with the statement (see Appendix~\ref{app:prompts} for a verbatim description including the interpretation of the scale).
 Questions map to five moral foundations: Harm/Care, Fairness/Reciprocity, In-group/Loyalty, Authority/Respect, Purity/Sanctity.
 The results are typically presented as foundation-level scores, obtained by averaging the ratings of the questions associated with each foundation.

-Figure~\ref{fig:mfq-profiles} illustrates the resulting foundation-level MFQ scores across models using no-persona role-play.
-Models were elicited to answer the 30 MFQ questions 10 times each, which we average by foundation and display with the corresponding standard error.
+Figure~\ref{fig:mfq-profiles} illustrates the resulting foundation-level MFQ scores across models in the no-persona condition.
+Models were elicited to answer the 30 MFQ questions 10 times each, which we average by foundation and display as radar profiles with the corresponding standard error band.
+We show four representative models in the main text and defer the full one-radar-per-model collection to Appendix~\ref{app:moral-foundation-profile}.
 Although not the focus of our work, understanding the moral profile of different frontier models is relevant, providing useful context for deployment and comparison.

-Figure~\ref{fig:persona-mfq-profiles} reports foundation-level MFQ scores averaged over all models for different personas, and for the average persona.
-It gives an average characterization of the moral profile of models elicited by a given persona (see Appendix~\ref{app:personas} for the persona descriptions).
-It is intereting to compare the average score across models with no persona-conditioning with the average score across models over all personas, this gives a sense of the average moral response of models to persona role-play (see Appendix~\ref{app:moral-foundations-tables} for details).
-Complementary, in Table~\ref{tab:persona_foundation_maxima}, we present the persona ID that attained the highest MFQ score averaged across models for each foundation.
+Figure~\ref{fig:persona-mfq-profiles} compares the no-persona conditioning average moral profile with three persona-conditioned averages chosen to highlight large shifts in the radar.
+Persona 25 concentrates weight on Authority/Respect and Purity/Sanctity, persona 75 amplifies In-group/Loyalty and Fairness/Reciprocity, and persona 86 depresses all foundations, especially In-group/Loyalty, Authority/Respect, and Purity/Sanctity (see Appendix~\ref{app:personas} for the persona descriptions and Appendix~\ref{app:moral-foundation-profile} for the exact values).
 The full per-persona, per-model, and per-question MFQ ratings are available in our GitHub repository \cite{costa2025llmms}.